saif-ellafi/foundryvtt-minimal-ui/README.md

 * Can be made clickable to toggle show/hide HUD (Including chat or not)

 ### Player List
-* Scenes, Player list and left side controls customized for minimalism by default
-* Players list may be hidden completely, shown on hover or shown normally
+* Players list may be hidden completely, shown on mouse over or shown normally

 ### Scene Navigation
 * Scene Navigation allows preview the map on mouse over (GM Only)